-Architecture constitutes a central theme in the history of society, culture, and human sensibility.
-Built spaces define who we are, where we are, and who we want to be.
+Architecture runs as a central theme through the history of society, culture, and human sensibility.
+Built spaces define who we are, where we are, and what we want society to be.
 This introductory course surveys the history of architecture in Europe, Asia, and the Americas from antiquity to the present.
 Students will come away from this course with an understanding of the vocabulary of architectural form, an awareness of architecture as cultural expression, and an understanding of the world's major monuments and buildings.